amaresh-sahu/amaresh-sahu.github.io/README.md

 amaresh-sahu.github.io
 ======================

-This is the beginnings of my personal blog.
-It is currently under construction, but I'm eager to get it up and running.
+This is the beginning of my personal blog.
+It is currently under construction, but I'm eager (and working!) to get it up and running.